tvkent/tvkent.github.io/2_CV.md

 B.S., Genetics and Genomics, University of California, Davis    (2015)
 Minor in Statistics

-### Awards
+### Scholarships and Fellowships

-SMBE Registration Award (2017)

-EvSex16 Travel Award (2016)

-School of Graduate Studies Conference Grant (2016)
+NSERC Postgraduate Scholarship--Doctoral (PGSD)    (2019-2020)

-Faculty of Arts and Science Top (FAST) Doctoral Fellowship    (2015-2019)
+Faculty of Arts and Science Top (FAST) Doctoral Fellowship    (2015-2020)
 Faculty of Arts and Science, University of Toronto

-Department of Ecology and Evolutionary Biology Entrance Award    (2015)
-University of Toronto

-Outstanding Performance Award    (2015)
-College of Biological Sciences, University of California, Davis

 ### Presentations

+__Kent TV__, Wright SI, and the BMAP Consortium (2018)
+Genome Evolution After Whole Genome Duplication in 32 Brassicales Species.
+Talk at the Second Joint Congress on Evolution, Montpellier, France

 __Kent TV__, Wright SI, and the BMAP Consortium	(2017)
 Genome Evolution After Whole Genome Duplication in 32 Brassicales Species.
 Poster at Midwest PopGen, East Lansing, MI

 __Kent TV__, Wright SI, and the BMAP Consortium	(2017)
 Genome Evolution After Whole Genome Duplication in 32 Brassicales Species.
 Poster at SMBE, Austin TX

 __Kent TV__ and Wright SI	(2016)
 Mutation load in a selfing allotetraploid.
 Talk at EvSex16, Tempe AZ